 All beliefs require faith.
 Atheism requires that certain ideas be believed.
 Agnosticism involves beliefs that have no proof.
-Hinduism, Buddhism, animism and all other isms involve belief in ideas that cannot be proven.
-Our decision, then, is not whether to have faith but what to have faith in.
+Hinduism, Buddhism, animism and all other isms involve believing ideas that cannot be proven.
+Our decision, then, is not whether to have faith, but what to have faith in.
 Christians have faith in Jesus Christ.

 Jesus died for our sins